What is the best way to get over anxiety?

 The more questions I started to ask, the more things became clear, I had been creating so much of my own suffering in trying to fix it

 Understanding is key to overcoming anxiety

 I then realised that I was attempting to solve the problem with the problem, I was trying to fix the tired and weary brain by trying to think my way to a solution, and all I achieved was to tire it out further.
-If the mind were exhausted, then it would show the signs of exhaustion, and it was pointless and counterproductive of me to try and change how it was.
+If the mind was exhausted, then it would show the signs of exhaustion, and it was pointless and counterproductive of me to try and change how it felt.

 Learning to truly understand anxiety helped me overcome it